The ghosts take an interest in Gloria.

 "You can nastify him first.
 You used to be good at that.
 Nastify him and it will weaken their attractions.
 You have to try.
 Too bad if it does not work, but you cannot let a chance like this pass you by.
 It will be good practice anyway and if she dies and bypasses us you still have Rosie."

-"I am supposed to do it after you have gone.
-I don't think I am not strong enough yet.
+"I don't think I am not strong enough yet.
 If I could just get her on her own and frighten her a bit first.
 It depends how strong their love is.
 I can nastify him, but he will not abandon her if the power of his love is stronger than me.
 I suppose it is worth a try, but if I cannot split them up then we will have to forget it."

 I suddenly felt a chill and came over with goosebumps.
 I was startled by insect noises that seemed to come from the grass around us and I broke away from Ellis's embrace.
 "Can you hear all them grasshopper things?"
 I said.